 What If My Injury Was Preexisting?

-If I had a preexisting injury, how does it impact my claim?
+If I had a preexisting injury, how does it affect my claim?
 Good question.

+We have a jury instruction on this in Maryland that I’m pointing to in this picture (you can click on the picture to see the instruction).
+What it says, and most states have a similar law, is that an injury victim should be awarded damages from making a prior injury worse.
+Still, there is no question that these cases are more of a battle and the insurance companies often make you fight to get your client the compensation she deserves.
 But if you have a disc injury and you didn’t even know you had it before the accident, this is a lot easier situation.
-Many people have latent injuries that would have never because a problem if not for the trauma of the collision.
-Insurance companies fight these types of claims hard but we are almost always going to win these case.
+Many people have latent injuries that would never become a problem if not for the trauma of the collision.
+Insurance companies fight these types of claims hard, too.
+But we are almost always going to win these cases.

 - Herniated disc settlements and trial value (an overview of disc claims in different types of motor vehicle collisions)

-- 12 factors that matter when determining value of personal injury claims
+- 12 factors that matter when determining the value of personal injury claims